 Introduction to Sport Management, Recreation and Human Performance

-If you’re keen to work in the exciting area of sport management and recreation this quick course is a great place to start your journey in 2020.
+If you’re keen to work in the exciting area of sport management and recreation this quick course is a great place to start your journey.

 Why choose this course